“It doesn’t matter who you love, or how you love, but that you love.”

 “As for Edward, he is my brother, father, mother, best friend and partner in almost every way.
 He’s a cute kid all right, but not my lover or my type.
 Besides, wouldn’t that be incest? “

-When he passed in 2015, most people, even his most fervent fans, knew nothing of McKuen’s queerness.
+When he passed away in 2015, most people, even his most fervent fans, knew nothing of McKuen’s queerness.
 I am not sure why it never made the gay radar.
 Even today, a Google search using the keywords “Rod McKuen Gay” offers very little information.

 San Francisco’s LGBTQ paper, The Bay Area Reporter didn’t even write an obituary for him.
 Obituaries serve as commemoration, remembrance and celebration of those we have lost.
 Remembering the queerness of McKuen’s life would have honored his loves and politics.

-McKuen toured 280 days a year, but found time to write a memoir, Finding My Father (1976), about his search for the father who abandoned him and the painful upbringing that followed.
+McKuen toured 280 days a year, but still found time to write a memoir, Finding My Father (1976), about his search for the father who abandoned him and the painful upbringing that followed.
 The book brought a debate on the rights of adopted children to learn about their biological parents.
 Ironically, although McKuen fathered two sons when he lived in Paris, he left them, admitting that his career was more important.

 When Brel died in 1978, McKuen locked himself in his bedroom and drank for two weeks.
 In 1981, suffering from clinical depression, he retired from touring.
 He lived in a massive Beverley Hills mansion with Edward, where they shared a collection of 500,000 albums.
 In his last years, he was a bit of a recluse.
-The 11,00-square-foot home, which McKuen purchased for in early 1970 for $290,000., sold in 2018 for $15 million.
+The 11,000-square-foot home, which McKuen purchased for in early 1970 for $290,000., sold in 2018 for $15 million.

 For 50 years, McKuen proudly advocated for LGBTQ Rights while refusing sexual labels for himself.